9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 `show` to display results, so quotes and escaping get added twice.
 Using `putStrLn` can help make this difference clear.

 You can define a `Show` instance for your own types easily.
-Here\'s an
+Here's an
 example:

 :::: captioned-content